(###)

 • [Beauty and the Burst](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-schuster.pdf)

-Nov 17 Network side-channel mitigations
+Nov 27 Network side-channel mitigations [NetShaper](https://www.usenix.org/system/files/usenixsecurity24-sabzi.pdf)

 (###) Additional reading